HellsingPro/NextSeasonAPP/README.md

 The Api was made in C# but you can do in any language that you prefer.
 You can check in my repositories the link to clone the api and base on it.

-This was my first project at all, and you can think tha something was made wrong, so feel free to send me a message or make a merge request with the solution.
+This was my first project at all, and you can think that something was made wrong, so feel free to send me a message or make a merge request with the solution.

 The app it is not ready yet.